yorickpeterse/ffi-aspell/README.md

 ## Hacking & Contributing

-1. Make sure that Aspell and the English and Dutch dictionaries for it are installed as well.
-On Arch Linux this can be done by running `sudo pacman -S aspell aspell-en aspell-nl`.
+1. Make sure that Aspell and the English, Dutch, and Greek dictionaries for it are installed as well
+    - Arch Linux: `sudo pacman -S aspell aspell-en aspell-nl aspell-el`
+    - Ubuntu: `sudo apt-get install aspell aspell-en aspell-nl aspell-el`
+    - OS X: `brew install aspell --with-lang-en --with-lang-nl --with-lang-el`
 2. Install the gems: `bundle install`
 3. Run the tests to see if everything is working: `rake test`
 4. Hack away!